-Even when you consider the protein-boosting effect of the chia seed, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the chia seed, this looks like the profile of a kibble containing an abundance of meat.

-Wysong Epigen 90 is a meat-based dry dog food using a significant amount of chicken meal and meat protein isolate as its main sources of animal protein, thus earning this recipe 5 stars.
+Wysong Epigen 90 is a grain-free dry dog food using a significant amount of named meat as its main source of animal protein, thus earning this recipe 5 stars.

 As kibbles go, this one is unique.
 Not only is it grain free, it’s also potato free.
 And it possesses one of the most abundant meat contents of any dry dog food in our database.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 The following list (if present) includes all dog food recalls since 2009 directly related to Wysong.
 If there are no recalls listed in this section, we have not yet reported any events.

 - Wysong Dog Food Recall October 2009 Update (11/4/2009)